Pprave1/surfs_up/README.md

    ## Results
-   Please see the temperature Statistics  for June.
+   ### Please see the temperature Statistics  for June.

    ![june_temp.png](Resources/june_temp.png)

-   Please see the temperature Statistics for December.
+   ### Please see the temperature Statistics for December.

    ![dec_temp.png](Resources/dec_temp.png)

+This data gives us a summary of different statistics of  temperature difference  in a year .
+The count is the number of times temperature was observed.